OpenEvalProject/evals/manuscripts/elife-66704/v3/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/66704/elife-66704-fig8-v3.jpg)

-**Figure 8.:** shroom3 crispant cells.(A and B) 2D density plots of all observations of medial (A) or junctional (B) LifeAct/actin versus apical area for all cells within each group.
+**Figure 8.:** (A and B) 2D density plots of all observations of medial (A) or junctional (B) LifeAct/actin versus apical area for all cells within each group.
 (C and D) 2D density plots of all observations of medial (C) or junctional (D) LifeAct/actin versus N-cadherin at the same domain for all cells within each group.
 Red lines indicate best-fit line through the observations.
 Statistics (r and p) are calculated for Pearson’s correlation.
 Cells situated along the mosaic interface were excluded from these analyses. s.d. = standard deviation.

 Though further exploration of the issue will be required, our large-scale analysis nonetheless generates two interesting hypotheses.
 First, they suggest an extra-junctional role for medial N-cadherin in apical constriction in the anterior neural plate.
 Second, they suggest that shroom3 loss in the anterior neural plate does not prevent actin assembly per se, but rather uncouples medial actomyosin contractility from medial N-cadherin accumulation, and thus uncouples actin assembly from effective apical constriction.

-## A distinct mode of action for Shroom3 in the posterior neural plate
+### A distinct mode of action for Shroom3 in the posterior neural plate

 As noted above, shroom3 crispant cells in the posterior neural ectoderm displayed far milder defects in apical constriction over the period of imaging (Figure 5D, right).
 Nonetheless, Shroom3 loss can alone elicit low-penetrance spina bifida and can severely exacerbate spina bifida in combination with certain PCP mutants (Hildebrand and Soriano, 1999; McGreevy et al., 2015).
 We therefore explored our image data for insights into this phenotype.
 We found that both junctional and medial actin accumulated over the course of our imaging in control cells in the posterior neural ectoderm and as we observed anteriorly, both actin populations still increased in shroom3 crispant cells (Figure 9A–C, right).
 In striking contrast, N-cadherin intensity decreased, both medially and junctionally, in both control and shroom3 crispant cells (Figure 9A, D, and E).
 Thus, while actin accumulation was very slightly disrupted in posterior shroom3 cells, N-cadherin dynamics were essentially unaltered in posterior shroom3 cells.

 ![Figure 9.](https://cdn.elifesciences.org/articles/66704/elife-66704-fig9-v3.jpg)

-**Figure 9.:** shroom3 disrupts actin dynamics in the posterior neural ectoderm.(A) Representative images of LifeAct/actin and N-cadherin-GFP (N-cad-GFP) localization in control cells (left) and shroom3 crispant cells (right) from the posterior region of the neural ectoderm.
+**Figure 9.:** (A) Representative images of LifeAct/actin and N-cadherin-GFP (N-cad-GFP) localization in control cells (left) and shroom3 crispant cells (right) from the posterior region of the neural ectoderm.
 White asterisks mark the same cell in each embryo.
 Scale bar = 15 µm.
 (B) Distribution of overall change (Δ) in medial LifeAct/actin (standardized) from anterior cells.
 (C) Distribution of overall change (Δ) in junctional LifeAct/actin (standardized) from anterior cells.
 (D) Distribution of overall change (Δ) in medial N-cadherin (standardized) from anterior cells.
 (E) Distribution of overall change (Δ) in junctional N-cadherin-GFP (standardized) from anterior cells.
 In B-E, horizontal lines on density plots/violins indicate quartiles of distribution, black circles are individual cells, and statistical comparisons performed by Kolmogorov-Smirnov (KS) test.

 Considering our data from the anterior neural plate above, these results suggest a fundamentally different relationship between actin, N-cadherin, and apical area in the posterior neural plate.
 A more granular view of the data revealed two results that reinforced this conclusion.
 First, the correlations between actin localization and apical area were much weaker in posterior control cells (Figure 10A, B) than in anterior control cells (Figure 8A, B), suggesting that apical constriction is mechanistically different between the anterior and posterior neural ectoderm.
 Second, loss of Shroom3 disrupted the actin/area correlation in both regions (Figures 8A, B, 10A, B), but this phenotype was much stronger in the anterior region, again consistent with the weaker shroom3 apical constriction phenotype in the posterior region (Hildebrand and Soriano, 1999; McGreevy et al., 2015).
 Finally, while medial and junctional N-cadherin were both strongly negatively correlated with apical area in wild-type anterior cells (Figure 7F, G), no correlation whatsoever was observed between N-cadherin and apical area in posterior cells (Figure 10C, D).